-Violence against women and girls manifests itself in physical, sexual and psychological forms.
-During times of instability, women and girls are disproportionately impacted by sexual and gender-based violence.
+Violence against women, girls, men and boys manifests itself in physical, sexual and psychological forms.
+Even so, during times of instability, women and girls are disproportionately impacted by sexual and gender-based violence.

 Gender-based violence is a phenomenon deeply rooted in gender inequality, and continues to be one of the most notable human rights violations within all societies.
 Gender-based violence is violence directed against a person because of their gender.
 Both women and men experience gender-based violence but the majority of victims are women and girls.

 IRIN & UN Office for the Coordination of Humanitarian Affairs, 2004

 Part of a report-cluster which covers a wide range of aspects on GBV, offers additional views and definitions.

 Understanding and addressing violence against women: Sexual violence